the-drunk-coder/megra/Tutorial/00a_Installation_new.md

 Now, download **Portacle** from https://portacle.github.io and extract it to a location of your choice.

-Download this file and put it into your portacle root folder: https://github.com/the-drunk-coder/megra/blob/master/portacle-bootstrap-linux.sh
+Download this file and put it into your portacle root folder (that is, the folder you just extracted): https://github.com/the-drunk-coder/megra/blob/master/portacle-bootstrap-linux.sh

 Run the bootstrap script, and you're about to be ready.
 In the Portacle root folder you should find the `megra` folder.
 In there, there's a file called `megra-supercollider-synths.scd`.
 Store the Synthdefs to you local system (using scide, for example).